ashleyvansp/ashleyvansp.github.io/curriculum-vitae.md

         <tr>
             <td colspan="2">
                 <ul>
-                    <li>Designed and developed an Excel dashboard using VBA and PowerPivot to streamline access to inventory data</li>
+                    <li>Designed and developed an inventory dashboard using VBA and PowerPivot to streamline access to production data </li>
                     <li>Prevented potential security breaches by overseeing the maintenance and security updates of over 80 office computers</li>
                     <li>Responded to remote and in-person service desk requests with professionalism</li>
                     <li>Liaised with software vendors to monitor bug fixes and new releases</li>